codacy/docs/docs/organizations/managing-security-and-risk.md

 ### Open finding history

-The **Open findings history** graph shows weekly trends of open findings from the past three months, grouped by severity.
+The **Open findings history** graph shows the open finding trends over the past three months, grouped by week and severity.
+This graph offers a historical perspective on the progress of your security efforts and can, for example, help you evaluate whether the right issues are being addressed.

 For a detailed view of the distribution on a specific week, hover over the graph.